mattermost/docs/source/help/apps/desktop-changelog.md

 ## Release v3.4.0

-Expected release date: September 2016
+Expected release date: End of September 2016

 This release contains a security update and it is highly recommended that users upgrade to this version.

+Version number updated to 3.4 to make numbering consistent with Mattermost server and mobile app releases.
+This change will not imply monthly releases.

 ### Improvements